n2geoff/anchor/README.md

 ```

-> WARNING: `mixin` has no safe guards and will overwrite existing duplicate functionality
+> WARNING: `mixins` have no safe guards and WILL overwrite duplicates

 ## Tests